michaelbZA/my-website/content/posts/fc-series/05-beyond-traditional-budgeting-rolling-forecasts.md

 ## Integrating with Performance Management

-Hope and Fraser emphasize that beyond budgeting isn't just a financial process change—it represents a fundamental shift in how organizations manage performance.
+Hope and Fraser emphasise that beyond budgeting isn't just a financial process change—it represents a fundamental shift in how organisations manage performance.

-To fully realize the benefits, organizations should consider:
+To fully realise the benefits, organisations should consider:

 1. **Separating target-setting from forecasting** - Targets should stretch performance, while forecasts should be realistic
 2. **Using relative performance measures** - Comparing to competitors and past performance rather than fixed targets